gaoyinfeng/I-SIM/README.md

 ### Qucik Start

-To train or test PIWM, your have to run I-SIM manually, we assume that I-SIM runs at port 5557 inside a docker container:
+To train or test your agent, you have to run I-SIM manually, we assume that I-SIM runs at port 5557 inside a docker container:

 ```shell
 docker exec -it isim57 bash